-Over half of the adults in the United States will have experienced having cataracts by the time they become 80 years old.
-This condition usually appears in adults over 40 and is often considered to be related to the aging process.
-There are; however, additional factors that could increase your risk of developing cataracts, including certain medications, your lifestyle and the environment where you live.
+Over half of the adults in the United States will have contracted cataracts by the time they're 80 years-old.
+This condition usually appears in adults over 40, and it is related to the natural aging process of the body.
+There are, however, additional factors that can increase your risk of developing cataracts, including certain medications, your lifestyle, and the environment where you live.

 What are Cataracts?

 The best way to understand what cataracts are is to familiarize yourself with the anatomy of the eye.

 Your eyes have lens that function similarly to how the lens on a camera works.
 The purpose of your eye lens is to focus the images you see.

 When the lens on your camera has smudges on it, the photos you capture will appear blurry.

 Cataracts occur as the lens in your eye become cloudy.

 They are painless, but your vision will become increasingly blurrier as the amount of light that would normally pass through your eye is reduced.